 Another of the beautiful photo opportunities at Platform 9 1/2

-5. Check out the street art in Ipoh
+5. Check out Ipoh’s fascinating street art

 End your day in Ipoh by wandering around the city centre, taking in the beautiful street art.
-This is also a great way to explore your dinner options, if you’re staying overnight!
+This is also a great way to explore your dinner options if you’re staying overnight.

 Bonus: Memory Lane – Sunday vintage market